About

 Where and When?

-Our first meeting will take place on Tuesday, September 5th, 2023: please arrive promptly at 8:50am in the Chen Building, Lecture Hall 100.
+Our first meeting will take place on Tuesday, September 3th, 2024: please arrive promptly at 8:50am in the Chen Building, Lecture Hall 100.
 Subsequently, we will begin days at 9am.
-Sunday, September 10th is a day off, and the course will conclude on Tuesday, September 12th.
+Sunday, September 8th is a day off (possibly with an optional group hike in the morning), and the course will conclude on Tuesday, September 10th.

 On the first day, there will be a brief introduction to the course, and then each of you will have 60 seconds to deliver a lightning talk in which you quickly tell us who you are, where you are from, and what you are excited about.
 (Out of respect, we will enforce this cadence.)
-For these talks, send your single-slide presentation as a PDF to Rob and Gabe (gsalmon [at] caltech [dot] edu) no later than 5pm on Sunday, Sept.
-3 in PDF FORMAT (no exceptions).
+For these talks, send your single-slide presentation as a PDF to Rob and Sara (smahdavi [at] caltech [dot] edu) no later than 5pm on Sunday, Sept.
+1 in PDF FORMAT (no exceptions).

 Each day will have a schedule roughly of the form: